UnityGameStudio/Gemini-Unity-Package/README.md

 # Setup

 The focus here is to provide an alternative to ChatGPT.
+There is a setup of the previous version (V2) in youtube ([Watch here](https://www.youtube.com/watch?v=Z6MFqIzOHK0&ab_channel=UnityGameStudio)).

 ### Step 1: Login to your Google account and copy your secret key
 To get started you will first need to fetch your Google API key, which can be found in your Google AI Studio account under `Get API Key` (or through [this direct link](https://aistudio.google.com/app/apikey)).
 Here, you can create a new secret key and copy the value (you will need to your secret key for the next step).